phcode-dev/docs/blog/2024-11-24-Release-3.10/index.md

 ## Customizable Editor Line Height

 Theme Settings (`View > Themes...`) now has a new `Line Height` slider.
 Adjust the editor line height between 1x and 3x to find your perfect balance of readability and screen real estate.
+[Read more...](https://docs.phcode.dev/docs/editing-text#line-height)

 Also added a `Get More...` button to the Themes dialog, linking directly to the themes section in Extension Manager.